Hanging out in Iowa: Hammock Camping in the Hawkeye State

 One final cold weather consideration for hammock camping is a “winter sock” or cold weather barrier.
 This is simply a solid piece of fabric that surrounds your hammock or in the case of my Kammok Mantis it replaces the bug net and zips over the top of the hammock.
 These barriers help to seal out wind and hold in heat and can make a big difference in the amount of heat retained in cold weather.
 You’ve essentially turned your hammock into a cozy, suspended tent!

 One of my favorite questions we get from non-hammockers is, “What do you do if there aren’t any trees?”
-This is one of my favorite questions because it means I get to tell them all about hammock stands.
-Most of our camping is done in areas where there aren’t enough trees for hammock camping, the trees are spaced too far apart for hammock, or park rules prohibit hanging anything, including hammocks, from trees.
+This is one of my favorite questions because it means I get to tell them all about hammock stands!
+Ironically enough, way more than half of our camping is done in areas where there aren’t enough trees for hammock camping, the trees are spaced too far apart for hammock or park rules prohibit hanging anything, including hammocks, from trees.
 It is specifically for these reasons that we built portable hammock stands for our hammock.
-The style that we built are often called a “Turtle-Dog” stand.
+The style that we built are often called a “Turtle-Dog” stand, which is a reference to the screen name for the hammock forum member that originated the design.
 While the stands are portable, they are definitely not something you would want to take on a backpacking, bicycle touring or canoe trip.
 They fit perfectly in the bed of my truck, and are ideal for much of the car-camping we do.
+There are several variations of the Turtle Dog on the internet, as well as a few other designs, so a simple search will turn up lots of options.
 There are also a few good options out there for purchase from some of the companies making hammock gear.

 In this same vein, it’s very important to know the regulations for wherever you intend to hammock camp.
 As I mentioned before, some places don’t want anything hanging from trees, some require a 2” or wider tree strap and others have no rules whatsoever around hammocks, so make sure you know before you go.
 It’s also a good idea to invest in a pair of tree-savers.
 These are simply wider pieces of webbing that go around the tree and then your suspension is fastened to the tree saver.
 Some suspensions are so thin that they cut into the tree and damage the bark if wrapped around the tree directly.
 Some suspension systems, like the Python Straps that I use from Kammok are wide enough that the tree saver is already built into the strap, so pay attention when you select your suspension to determine if you need to invest in tree savers as well.